Thief is one of the starting classes in Dark Souls 3 and the type of class that tends to draw newer players in.

-You have a lot of room to work with when it comes to your ring setup for this build.
+You have a lot of room to work with regarding your ring setup for this build.
 Our ring choice is setup for balance, but you can opt for a more dexterity-focused setup or a ring build entirely focused on health.

-The Ring of Favor is pretty standard, as was even featured in the other thief build we included in this guide.
-At +3, it increases your HP by 6% percent, your stamina by 11.5% percent, and your equip load by 8% percent.
+The Ring of Favor is standard, as featured in the other thief build we included in this guide.
+At +3, it increases your HP by 6% percent, your stamina by 11.5%, and your equip load by 8%.

-Lastly, the Chloranthy Ring gives us an extra 10 points per second to our stamina recovery speed.
-Combine this with the ring of favor, and we’re going to have more stamina, then we know what to do with.
+Lastly, the Chloranthy Ring gives us 10 points per second to our stamina recovery speed.
+Combine this with the ring of favor, and we’ll have more stamina, then know what to do with it.

-In terms of weapons, your best bet is to go with either the Gothard Twinswords infused with a sharp gem and lightning buffs or a lightning Lothric Knight Sword that has been infused for faith scaling.
-When it comes to weapons, what you should be using is a cut and dry scenario.
+Regarding weapons, your best bet is to go with either the Gothard Twinswords infused with a sharp gem and lightning buffs or a lightning Lothric Knight Sword infused for faith scaling.
+When it comes to weapons, what you should be using is a cut-and-dry scenario.
 The starting short bow, and later on the Black Bow of Pharis

-Your starting short bow is perfectly capable of keeping you going until you obtain the Black Bow later on.
+Your starting short bow can keep you going until you obtain the Black Bow later on.
 While there are other choices, like the aforementioned Dragonrider Bow, these are the most effective choices, in our opinion.

-In fact, a spellcaster build is probably your best bet if you want a ranged build in general, as opposed to an archer build.
+A spellcaster build is probably your best bet if you want a ranged build instead of an archer build.

 The Best Overall Options for Thief Builds

-We’ve pretty much covered all of the options you need to be aware of when building a thief, but we’re going to briefly go over the important ones.
+We’ve covered all of the options you need to be aware of when building a thief, but we will briefly review the important ones.

 For your weapons, you should be using either: